justint1997/PeleLMeX/Docs/sphinx/manual/Validation.rst

 to a global strain rate of :math:`40 s^{-1}`.
 The initial condition corresponds to air composition filling the left half of the boundary and gaseous Dodecane composition filling the right half of the boundary with a hyperbolic tangent smoothly transitioning species mass fractions in the center of the domain.
-Ignition is performed by patching a spherical kernel of elevated temperature in the center of the domain as to cause autoignition.
+Ignition is performed by patching a spherical kernel of elevated temperature (in this case 1000 K) with radius of 0.3 cm in the center of the domain as to cause autoignition.
 Grid refinement criteria based on the gradient of temperature is used and solution convergence is achieved with ``amr.max_level`` of 2.

-The `PeleLMeX` results obtained with the previous grid refinement criteria are compared to that of Cantera in spatial and mixture fraction space in :numref:`CounterflowLMeXCantera_Spatial` and :numref:`CounterflowLMeXCantera_Mixture`, respectively.
+The `PeleLMeX` results obtained using the specified grid refinement criteria are compared to that of Cantera in spatial and mixture fraction space in :numref:`CounterflowLMeXCantera_Spatial` and :numref:`CounterflowLMeXCantera_Mixture`, respectively.
 Profiles of major species as well as temperature across the flame front are displayed in spatial coordinates and mixture fraction space,